UNICodehORN/plex-movie-collection/README.md

 1. Just clone or download the files in this repo.
 2. Move the files to a desired directory on your webserver.
 3. Export your desired plex movie collection with [WebTools-NG](https://github.com/WebTools-NG/WebTools-NG).
-4. Ensure you select all necessary fields (see movies/movielist.csv for an example export) and you also export the posters.
+4. Ensure you select all necessary fields (see assets/movielist.csv for an example export) and you also export the posters.
 5. Rename your csv-export to movielist.csv and move it into the *assets* subdirectory.
-6. Move all posters into *assets* subdirectory.
+6. Move all posters into *assets/poster* subdirectory.
 Naming convention for posters should be "movie-name (year)/movie-name (year).jpg".
-7. Open the root of your webserver where you placed the files in your browser (e.g. http://127.0.0.1/)
+7. Open the root of your webserver where you placed the files in your browser (e.g. http://127.0.0.1/subdir)

 ## Filter
 In config/config.json you can define filters which are displayed as buttons at the top and allow to filter the entire collection